Awesome-Technologies/slack-matrix-migration/README.md

 Warning: It's not recommended to use anything but a fresh/empty Synapse instance for migration

+However, you can configure it to import the Slack workspace to an empty federated server and use that to effectively migrate rooms to an existing Matrix server via federation.
+See 'Federated setup (import to an existing Matrix server)' below.

 ## Prerequisites
 1. Install Python 3.7 with pip
 2. Set up a Synapse Homeserver